LarryMarzanJr/MC_for_BOD_visit/rundown.md

 ## Rundown
 * Town hall BOD & BOM dengan karyawan KC Manado dan sekitarnya
-* Opening Master of Ceremonies (Larry and Marlen)
+* Yel-yel (cheer) Smbc Indonesia, leave it as : ...
+* Opening Master of Ceremonies (Larry and Marlen), diselingi pantun, kemudian open ceremony, setelah key people to highlight selingi dengan pantun.
+All pantun will be in Indonesian and it should be interesting, slightly humour and has correlation with this event.
+Opening will be in English script by 1st MC, then in Indonesian script by 2nd MC together with pantun we mentioned earlier.
+Opening in English doesn't need the pantun section.
+Key people to highlight introduction will be mostly in Indonesian script, but as for Jun Saito San, he will be introduced in English script.
-* Doa Bersama
+* Doa Bersama oleh Mrs. Nancy Sherny Tongkeles, MC script in english
-* Opening speech + paparan Regional Head
+* Opening speech + paparan Regional Head, MC script starts with English sentence, then end with Indonesian.
-* Paparan dari Henoch Munandar
+* Paparan dari Henoch Munandar, MC Script in English by 1st MC then in Indonesian by 2nd MC
 * QnA dengan Dirut dengan karyawan dipandu Master of Ceremonies (Larry and Marlen)
-* Penutup oleh Regional Head
+* Penutup oleh Regional Head, MC script in English by 1st MC and then Indonesian by 2nd MC
 * Photo bersama
+* MC menutup acara, wrapping up using first sentence in English, then next until last in indonesian in turn by Larry and Marlen